Welcome to IRISE!

 Roger Salters Institute (RSI)

 Entering it's third year, the Salters Summer Doctoral Institute is a two-day program designed to encourage doctoral students from historically marginalized groups and women to pursue faculty and administrative positions in academia.
-The Salters Institute provides doctoral students with insights, information, and words of wisdom from faculty and adminsitrators who have spent their careers navigating the racialized and gendered reality of academe.
+The Salters Institute provides doctoral students with insights, information, and words of wisdom from faculty and administrators who have spent their careers navigating the racialized and gendered reality of academe.

-Named after the distinguished Dr. Roger Salters, the institute continues his work by engaging doctoral students from historically marginalized populations with the opportunity to engage with current faculty of color through panel discussions, presentations, and plenary sessions regarding the ins and outs of becoming a faculty member.
+Named after the distinguished Dr. Roger Salters, the institute continues his work by engaging doctoral students from historically marginalized populations with the opportunity to engage with current faculty of color regarding the ins and outs of becoming a faculty member.